-4. Be able to engage parents in the management/decision making processes of an Early Years setting 4.1.
-Explain the role of the parent management committee/support group in a community based early years setting 4.2 Demonstrate support to parents' involvement in the parent management committee/support group of a community based Early Years setting 5.
-Be able to provide learning opportunities to support parents' participation in a community based Early Years setting 5.1 Utilise the informal learning opportunities arising from parents' participation in activities to promote the learning and development of their own child and the setting's children 5.2 Give a detailed account of a learning activity provided by the setting for its parents to develop their understanding of its early years curriculum, to include: a) why the activity was appropriate for the setting's parents b) how the setting encouraged parents to participate in the activity 5.3 Provide parents with information about resources to enable them to develop the knowledge and skills to participate effectively in the parent management committee/support group of the setting 6.
-Be able to manage the resource, regulatory and financial requirements for a community based Early Years setting 6.1.
-Explain the regulatory requirements of the work setting and the lines of responsibility and reporting 6.2.
-Explain how human resources are managed within the setting 6.3.
-Demonstrate how systems of resource management operate in the work setting 6.4.
-Demonstrate how financial systems in the setting are operated and accountability maintained according to appropriate standards
+1.1.
+Explain the role of the parent management committee/support group

+in a community based early years

+setting

+1.2 Demonstrate support to parents'

+involvement in the parent management

+committee/support group of a

+community based Early Years setting

+5.1 Utilise the informal learning

+opportunities arising from parents'

+participation in activities to promote the

+learning and development of their own

+child and the setting's children

+5.2 Give a detailed account of a learning

+activity provided by the setting for its

+parents to develop their understanding

+of its early years curriculum, to include:

+a) why the activity was appropriate for

+the setting's parents

+b) how the setting encouraged parents

+to participate in the activity

+5.3 Provide parents with information about

+resources to enable them to develop

+the knowledge and skills to participate

+effectively in the parent management

+committee/support group of the setting

+5.1.
+Explain the regulatory requirements of

+the work setting and the lines of

+responsibility and reporting

+5.2.
+Explain how human resources are managed within the setting

+5.3.
+Demonstrate how systems of resource

+management operate in the work

+setting

+5.4.
+Demonstrate how financial systems in

+the setting are operated and

+accountability maintained according to

+a coccanication of the analysis and the contraction of the contraction